AndreBL/ip6neigh/README.md

 ## Synopsis

-The purpose of the script is to automatically generate and update IPv6 DNS host names on the OpenWRT router, making access to devices by name (either IPv4 or IPv6) on your network a snap.
+The purpose of the script is to automatically generate and update IPv6 DNS host names on the OpenWrt router, making access to devices by name (either IPv4 or IPv6) on your network a snap.
 It does this by creating a hosts file giving local DNS names to IPv6 addresses that IPv6 enabled devices took via SLAAC mechanism.

 Rather than using clunky IP addresses (v4 or v6), devices on your network now become:
 * router.lan